 How you use essential oils in the bath, though, is important to ensure that you stay safe and get the most from them.

-If you look at older aromatherapy books and other resources, you may see recommendations to put essential oils directly in the water and just swish them around to mix them.
+If you look at older aromatherapy books, you may see recommendations to put essential oils directly in the water and just swish them around to mix them.
 Even I used to recommend that based on what I had originally been taught.

-However in more recent times, concerns have been raised by many of my aromatherapy colleagues about this practice due to the cases of adverse reactions that has been seen.
+However in more recent times, concerns have been raised by many of my aromatherapy colleagues about this practice.
+This is due to the number cases of adverse reactions that have been seen in recent years.
 After all, oil and water don’t mix, so the essential oil will want to settle on the surface of the water.
 As a result, your skin will come into contact with neat essential oil, raising the risks of reactions to the concentrated essential oil.

-For this reason I now recommended that you always use a dispersant with essential oils in the bath to ensure that the essential oil is mixed into the water properly.
+For this reason I now recommended that you always use a dispersant with essential oils in the bath.
+This ensures that the essential oil is mixed into the water properly.
 Effective dispersants (sometimes referred to as solubilisers) include Essential Oil Dispersant, Liquid Castile Soap or another unscented liquid soap, shampoo or body wash.
-You can also use a carrier oil, although bear in mind that while this dilutes the essential oil, making it safer, it will not emulsify the essential oil in the water, as the combined (diluted) oil mixture will still want to float on the surface of the water.
+You can also use a carrier oil.
+Although bear in mind that while this dilutes the essential oil, making it safer, it will not emulsify the essential oil in the water.
+So the combined (diluted) oil mixture will still want to float on the surface of the water.
 The addition of carrier oils can also make the bath slippery, so you need to take care.
 Carrier oils are, however, great for dryer skin, leaving a film of oil on the skin and protecting it from any drying effects from the water.

 How much Dispersant should you use?

 I usually recommend using about half to one tablespoon of dispersant (10 – 20ml) in a bath.
 I tend to use the larger amount for liquid soaps or similar, and the lower for Essential Oil Dispersant as you tend to need less of the latter.